 Those prices can be exorbitant.

 When residents of Mooresville, Ind., grew frustrated with rate hikes, the city tried to buy the system from American Water for more than $9 million.
 A judge ruled in Mooresville’s favor in 2014, but the court-approved price tag–$20.3 million—was more than the town of 10,000 was willing to pay.
 Today, Mooresville’s water system is still privately owned.

 In 2015, Fort Wayne, Ind., finished paying $67 million to municipalize water systems in two areas served by private companies, most recently by Aqua America.
 The eminent domain effort lasted 13 years and included two separate court cases, a trip to the state supreme court, and protracted battles over the sale prices.

 Missoula, Mont., took ownership of its water system in June, after winning an eminent domain battle that left the city of 70,000 facing an $88.6 million price tag, plus millions more in other expenses.
 Over the years, Missoula’s water system had been owned by a regional water company; by one of the world’s largest private equity funds, the Carlyle Group; and by a subsidiary of Algonquin Power & Utilities, a Canadian corporation.

 The city argued that under private ownership the system leaked so badly that it lost half of the water flowing through its pipes—and that during Carlyle’s three-year tenure its investors received millions in dividends, paid for by Missoula ratepayers.

-This story was produced by InquireFirst, a San Diego, CA non-profit news organization, with support from the McGraw Center for Business Journalism at the CUNY Graduate School of Journalism.
-InquireFirst's Danielle Cervantes and Jennifer Lu contributed to the reporting.
+This story was produced by InquireFirst, a San Diego, Calif. non-profit news organization, with support from the McGraw Center for Business Journalism at the CUNY Graduate School of Journalism and the Fund for Investigative Journalism.
+InquireFirst’s Danielle Cervantes and Jennifer Lu contributed to the reporting.